no products in the cart

 There are many reasons why growing weed for personal use may seem like a good plan but is harder than you think.
 The apparently simplest things are often the most difficult when growing weed.
 Most mistakes are made with things like watering or feeding.
 Besides, too many weed plants are still harvested way too early by impatient growers.
 Anyway, how exactly to determine when to harvest cannabis plants and why is it so important to choose the right moment?

-Harvesting your cannabis plants at the correct time not only affects the overall quality but also the yields.
+Harvesting cannabis plants at the right time not only affects the overall quality but also the yields.
 Harvest too soon and your weed will be too weak; harvest too late and it will send you to sleep.
 But how exactly can you tell when the right time arrives?
 This article will explain everything you need to know about when to harvest your cannabis crop.

 If you prefer to operate in a more down-to-earth way and feel in tune with your growing plants, the observing pistils (hairs) method could work for you.
 Besides you don’t need to buy any equipment as long as your eyesight is working well so this method is ideal for those on a budget.